gloriousfutureio/windows/README.md

 pkg_mkIndex /some/lib *.tcl
 ```

-Our build script can do this for us.
+Our build script ~~can do this for us~~ is broken, so we must write pkgIndex.tcl
+files by hand for each custom library.

 ## Interactive commands